-How to block pop-up adverts on Android
+How to Block Pop-Up Adverts on Android

-It’s subtly different, depending on which Android browser you use, so here’s a step-by-step guide to each one.
+Blocking adverts is easy if you know how to do it.
+There are subtle differences in blocking ads depending on which web browser you use, so here’s a step-by-step guide to each one.

-How to block pop-up adverts on the Android Browser
+How to Block Pop-Up Adverts on the Android Browser

-- Press “Advanced”.
+- Press Advanced.

-How to block pop-up adverts on Chrome for Android
+How to Block Pop-Up Adverts on Chrome for Android

 - Open Chrome on Android.